Michael Wollin yahoo@mercurysw.com [SCRUMDEVELOPMENT]

 Subject: Re: Thursday's Meeting for Project X

 This may be a tall order.
 It may also be premature.
-People not well
+People not well trained in agile or not bought into it might force a âcompromiseâ that in the final analysis doesnât serve the department or the company and that thwarts agility.

 From: Steve,